mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   in the south of Crete.
 * Proponent of the idea that our universe is the only one.
 World is made of 4 elements as usual, accepted the atomist theory of Democritus.
+* Wrote in the form of dialogues.

+## Aristotle (384–322 BCE)

+* Founded logic as a discipline.
+* Criticism of Plato's theory of ideas: “The theory does not confer intelligibility on particulars, because immutable and everlasting forms cannot explain how particulars come into existence and undergo change.
+  Moreover, they do not contribute anything either to the knowledge or to the being of other things.
+All the theory does is to bring in new entities equal in number to the entities to be explained: as if one could solve a problem by doubling it.”
+* Significant contributions to biology, particularly in zoology and marine biology.
+His detailed observations of organisms were without precedent and in many cases they were not superseded until the seventeenth century.
+* Wrote in prose monologue.
+* There are three kinds of sciences: productive, practical, and theoretical.
+  Productive sciences are sciences that have a product.
+They include engineering and architecture, with products like bridges and houses, but also disciplines such as strategy and rhetoric, where the product is something less concrete, such as victory on the battlefield or in the courts.
+Practical sciences are ones that guide behavior, most notable ethics and politics.
+Theoretical sciences are those that have no product and no practical goal, but in which information and understanding is sought for its own sake.
+* An idea of state with division of power in 3 branches: the deliberative, the official, and the judicial.
+* Less impressive contributions to chemistry and physics than to biology.
+* The four causes: material, formal, efficient, and final.
+When Alfredo cooks a risotto, the material causes of the risotto are the ingredients that go into it, the efficient cause is the chef himself, the recipe is the formal cause, and the satisfaction of the clients of his restaurant is the final cause.